Tralawnay History, Family Crest & Coats of Arms

 Early Notables of the Tralawnay family (pre 1700)

-Continuing this line...
-Another 249 words (18 lines of text) are included under the topic Early Tralawnay Notables in all our PDF Extended History products and printed products wherever possible.
+Another 199 words (14 lines of text) are included under the topic Early Tralawnay Notables in all our PDF Extended History products and printed products wherever possible.

 A look at the immigration and passenger lists has shown a number of people bearing the name Tralawnay: Robert Trelawney settled in Virginia in 1643.